lunardao/dao/README.md

 We don't accept the future to be so grim.
 The prospect of privacy is ultimately bullish.
 LunarDAO offers a solution.

 We form a decentralized squad of sovereign individuals, lunarpunks, to allocate resources together and assemble squad wealth.
-The DAO leverages the collective power and becomes an investor.
-The community discuss which tools are needed to empower the ecosystem, research committee evaluates the teams developing them and the Squad members democratically decide which projects shall be supported.
+The DAO leverages collective power and becomes an investor.
+The community discuss which tools are needed to empower the ecosystem, the [research committee](https://wiki.lunardao.net/anoma.html) evaluates the teams developing them and the Squad members democratically decide which projects shall be supported.

-* The privacy projects will get suported by a dececentralized, anonymous oranization, aligned with their mission.
+* The privacy projects will get supported by a decentralized, anonymous organization, aligned with their mission.
 * The teams will be provided with the needed resources to develop, grow and deliver.
 * LunarDAO treasury accumulate supported privacy assets and the Squad manages the funds as a common portfolio.
 * The value is conserved in the ecosystem, both parties profit from the upcoming cycle.
 * While leveraging collective power, every individual is protected against majority rule and can exit the DAO any time with 100% of their shares (without any fee).

-We believe that loop of tightening regulations and growing demand for privacy and anonymity is inevitable, these events will happen with or without us.
-We can strenghten the ecosystem, capture the value and grow squad wealth, or be left out with regressive regFi.
+We believe that the loop of tightening regulations and growing demand for privacy and anonymity is inevitable, these events will happen with or without us.
+We can strenghten the ecosystem, capture the value and grow squad wealth, or be left out in the desert with regressive regFi.

 ### Knowledge as a Value

-The investment sphere is LunarDAO's main focus and at the same time we see education as foundational to be able to fulfill our mission.
+The privacy investment sphere is LunarDAO's main focus.
+At the same time we see education as an essential value to fulfill our mission.

 The DAO creates possibilities for technical literacy by building [research](https://wiki.lunardao.net/anoma.html) and [wiki](https://wiki.lunardao.net/intro.html) and supporting [educational](https://wiki.lunardao.net/academy_intro.html) structures such as the partnering project [Adalan Academy](https://adalanacademy.org), where people can acquire knowledge and master skills in programming and economy while developing a philosophical frame to generate the future path of lunarpunk ecosystem.
 Such education empowers the community and shape thinkers, who bring value back to the ecosystem.
 Education is a long-term investment.